wwivbbs/docs/docs/network/wwivnet_windows.md

 * Submit your WWIVnet Node Application to 1@1 Weather Station BBS - telnet://bbs.weather-station.org/
 * Get the latest version of [WWIVNET-##.zip](http://build.wwivbbs.org/job/wwivnet/) on the build server.
 * Put all of the contents of the zip in ```\wwiv\nets\wwivnet```
-* [Net38b.zip](http://www.wwiv.us/net38b6.zip) put all of the *.EXE files in \WWIV.
-The rest of the files are not needed.
-* Setup your node in WWIV INIT.EXE
+* Setup your node in WWIV wwivconfig.exe
 ```
 ┌─────────────────────────────────────────────────── Network Configuration ┐
 │ Net Type  : WWIVnet                                                      │